(Prefer to listen? Check out my podcast on this subject)

 Is there a change you can make to be more comfortable?
 Sit up, stretch, roll your shoulders, breathe.
 That more comfortable place was right there, 1 degree away the whole time.

-Remember to ask yourself (even in the middle of 'big important stuff'): Is there is anything you can change to make things easier (more full of ease)?
+Remember to ask yourself (even in the middle of 'big important stuff'): Is there anything you can change to make things easier (more full of ease)?

 I could end here, but it's bigger than this.